-Table 8: adm and nub Schemas
+Table 7: adm and nub Schemas

-Table Name Purpose adm.ApplicationSettings Contains a entry for each NES policy and the values that are currently assigned to each settings in the policy. adm.AuditColumnValue Legacy table. adm.AuditKeyEvent Legacy table. nub.ExternalAuthenticator Contains an entry for Nymi Band that contains an external authenticator. nub.NymiBand Contains current information about each Nymi Band that has been enrolled on the NES server. nub.PrivateKeyStore Contains a entry for each private key that is stored in the Microsoft keystore. nub.UserCore Contains an entry for each user and the current value of each user property. nub.UserOtp Contains a entry for each private key that is stored in the Microsoft keystore.
+Table Name Purpose adm.ApplicationSettings Contains a entry for each NES policy and the values that are currently assigned to each settings in the policy. adm.AuditColumnValue Legacy table. adm.AuditKeyEvent Legacy table. nub.ExternalAuthenticator Contains an entry for Nymi Band that contains an external authenticator. nub.NymiBand Contains current information about each Nymi Band that has been enrolled on the NES server.
+The columns are identical to the audit.NymiBand table. nub.PrivateKeyStore Contains a entry for each private key that is stored in the Microsoft keystore. nub.UserCore Contains an entry for each user and the current value of each user property.
+The columns are identiry to the audit.UserCore table. nub.UserOtp Contains a entry for each private key that is stored in the Microsoft keystore.